oriolagobat/Practica-CDA/practices/practice3/readme.md

 ### Step 3: Player two

-Create a lambda that reacts to player1 events.
+Create a lambda that reacts to the player1 events.

-This lambda will do the same as player one lambda.
+This lambda will do the same as player one's lambda.
 You can reuse the existing code.

 ```
 # Event send from player2